FreshRSS/FreshRSS/docs/en/admins/16_OpenID-Connect-Authentik.md

 **[authentik](https://goauthentik.io/)** is an open-source Identity Provider compatible with OpenID Connect (OIDC) (see [FreshRSS’ OpenID Connect documentation](16_OpenID-Connect.md)).

+You can find more information in [authentik integrations documentation](https://goauthentik.io/integrations/services/freshrss/).

 ## 1. Create OAuth2/OpenID Provider

 In authentik Web interface: